 In this course, upper-level majors have opportunities to apply classroom knowledge and skills to real world problems under the supervision of a faculty member and a certified athletic trainer.
 Settings may include a sports medicine clinic, professional sports team, corporate setting, etc. Students must keep a daily journal of their experiences, which are discussed in conferences with the faculty supervisor.
 The student must also complete a project benefiting the internship facility, but which would not have been possible without the student.
 Student evaluations are based on these assignments.
-Students should make arrangements with their professors the semester prior to taking the internship.
+Students, with the assistance of a supervising faculty member, are responsible for making arrangements the semester prior to taking the internship.
 Prerequisites: ATP 329, 330; junior/senior majors only; permission of department; 2.0 GPA overall, 2.0 GPA in major.
 Offered fall, winter, spring and summer.